Set-valued risk statistics with the time value of money: Empirical versions of set-valued cash sub-additive risk measures

+This property of $R$ is due to the time value of money.
+That is to say that $R$ is expressed in terms of the current num\'{e}raire but defined in the future financial positions with the future num\'{e}raire. \\

-We will end this subsection with a special class of cash sub-additive risk statistics.
-Note that the scalar case of convex loss-based risk measures was studied by Cont et al. (2013).\\
+We now introduce a special case of set-valued cash sub-additive risk statistics that is said to be set-valued convex loss-based risk statistics, see Sun et al. (2018).
+Note that the scalar case of convex loss-based risk measures was studied by Chen et al.(2018) and Cont et al. (2013).
+The following definition is derived from Sun et al. (2018).\\